 A Morning That Felt Heavy

-To my surprise, Isabella asked for a second helping of eggs.
+To my surprise, my daughter asked for a second helping of eggs.
 I'm not sure if it was genuine hunger or the questionable influence of ketchup on eggs—which I will never fully understand—but I'll take the win.

 The kids played.
 They laughed.
 They made a mess.
 All very on-brand.